lokeshchava/UMBC-DATA606-Capstone/docs/Report.md

 # 6. Deployment:

 Streamlit is an open-source Python library used to create interactive web applications for machine learning and data science projects.
 It allows developers to quickly and easily build user interfaces for their machine-learning models using simple Python scripts.

+The Vehicle insurance fraud detection app provides you with an interface to enter your incident details from which it analyzes the user input and provides if the given entry is a fraud claim or a legit claim.
+The app has two versions app1 has a regular interface with free hand on the user entries while app1_v2 has a guided system that provides a dropdown list for each of the user entries thus making it easier for the model to classify the user's input.

 App HomePage